rickcrawford/elasticsearch-client/README.md

 elasticsearch-client
 ======================

-Managed connection library with health check for ElasticSearch
+Managed connection library for dropwizard with health check for ElasticSearch

 The following configuration settings are available:
 ```yaml